-Veolia UK Tax Strategy
+Veolia UK - Tax Strategy

 At Veolia it is our policy to conduct all of our business in an honest and ethical manner.
-Our Values outline the standards and behaviours that Veolia upholds as a company.
+Our Values outline the standards and behaviours that Veolia upholds as a business.
 By living our Values we can maintain the highest ethical standards in the conduct of our business affairs.

 The Finance Act 2016 requires the published tax strategy of a business to cover four specific requirements:

 - The approach to risk management and governance arrangements in relation to UK taxation;

 - The attitude of the group towards tax planning (so far as affecting UK taxation);

 - The level of risk in relation to UK taxation that the group is prepared to accept; and,

 - The approach of the group towards its dealings with His Majesty’s Revenue & Customs (“HMRC”).